Arts & Entertainment

 Music and Nightlife

 Local talent can be heard year round, while a growing number of traveling artists continue to add Wichita to their tour schedules.
 Whether you want jazz, oldies or just some mellow singer-songwriters, you're sure to find something you like in one of our local hot spots.
-Mark your calendar for every April, when Wichita State University hosts the Wichita Jazz Festival and offers locals a weekend full of musical fun.
-Also, be sure to check the performance schedule for local and visiting bands playing at the Orpheum, Wichita's recently restored historic theater.
+Also, be sure to check the performance schedule for local and visiting bands playing at the Orpheum, Wichita's recently restored historic theater, INTRUST Bank Arena, or the Cotillion.

 Performing Arts and Festivals